 Turkeys are different.
 When you place turkeys in a brooder, you must make sure the brooder is large enough to accommodate their size and needs.

-Place them under a heat lamp starting at 95-100° Fahrenheit.
-Drop the temperature by five degrees each week until they’re fully feathered.
-This takes an average of two months, and the heat lamp should be left on them during cold nights for a month after their feathers come in.
+Place them under a heat lamp starting at 95-100°F. Drop the temperature by 5° each week until they’re fully feathered.
+This takes an average of 2 months, and the heat lamp should be left on them during cold nights for a month after their feathers come in.

 Watch their behavior when under the heat lamp.
 If the poults are bunched together and noisy, they’re most likely cold or becoming ill.

 If they’re running away from the lamp, they’re too hot.
-But if they’re spread out and quiet, they’re happy birds.
+Still, if they’re spread out and quiet, they’re happy birds.

 The size of the brooder matters when dealing with the heat lamp because they need enough space to be able to get away from it if they become too hot.